 We selected events that have at least two charged particles and two photons that reconstruct close to the π^0 mass.
 The charged particle tracks were required to be able to determine the event vertex position.
-Since the BCAL has an angular coverage from $11^o < \theta < 126^o$ with respect to the target position, the π^0 mass distribution peak and width depend heavily on the location of the interaction.
+Since the BCAL has an angular coverage from $11^\circ < \theta < 126^\circ$ with respect to the target position, the π^0 mass distribution peak and width depend heavily on the location of the interaction.
 We reconstruct the four-momentum vectors of the photons fixing the event vertex position as their point of origin.
 The gain constants were determined for periods that had uniform experimental conditions and collected sufficient statistics to determine all gain constants.
 These calibration periods typically lasted several weeks.
-We adjusted the minimum shower energy ($\sim 0.3\,\mathrm{GeV}$) that was included into the calibration sample in order to ensure we had a clean π^0 sample.
+We adjusted the minimum shower energy ($\sim 0.3 \,\text{GeV}$) that was included into the calibration sample in order to ensure we had a clean π^0 sample.
+This resulted in a signal-to-background ratio of greater than 4 to 1.
+Typical distributions of the two-photon invariant mass spectrum after the calibration converged are shown in Fig. 21.